anushkay15/local-repo/README.md

-This is s local repo.
+This is a local repo.